 The Lodge’s guest rooms are set with hand crafted wood furniture in a bright and natural light-filled atmosphere.
 Come evening there is often a glowing fire burning in the fireplace, with guests relaxing in corners of the great room, sharing their day’s adventures.
 Several porches with chairs and rockers also offer comfortable opportunities for discourse in the fresh mountain air.
 The family-friendly Grant Grove Restaurant next to the John Muir Lodge features American cuisine for breakfast, lunch, and dinner, with a seasonal espresso bar on the patio.

 Same John Muir Lodge, But Better.For almost two decades, this iconic stone-and-timber retreat has welcomed travelers to Kings Canyon.
 And today, John Muir Lodge is nicer than ever.
-All 36 of its cozy rooms were recently updated with new carpet, flat-screen TVs, bedding, furniture and art from local talent Jane Ziegler.
+In 2014, all 36 of its cozy rooms were updated with new carpet, flat-screen TVs, bedding, furniture and art from local talent Jane Ziegler.
 Luckily, we didn't change a thing about the awesome location.

 The Standard room is our basic mountain lodge accommodation.
 Rooms feature two queen beds, as well as a desk and two chairs.
 Our Standard rooms can accommodate up to four people.

 - Iron and ironing board